kamranahmedse/developer-roadmap/contributing.md

 - <p><strong>Do not add things you have not evaluated personally!</strong><br/>

   Use your critical thinking to filter out non-essential stuff.
 Give honest arguments for why the resource should be included.
 Have you read this book?
-Can you give a short article?</p>
+Can you write a short review?</p>

 - <p><strong>Create a Single PR for Content Additions</strong></p>